 - Property Damage Liability

-When damage to your vehicle is caused by something other than another vehicle or object- like flooding, windstorm, hurricane, fire, falling objects, explosions, hail, animals, vandalism, or even damage caused during a riot or from a missile – then it is covered under comprehensive coverage.
-If your windshield ever becomes cracked, chipped, or even shatters, you can file a claim under your comprehensive coverage.
-The State of Florida requires auto insurance carriers to repair or replace damaged windshields with zero deductible (essentially, “for free”) under Florida Statute 627.7288.
+Comprehensive insurance will also reimburse you if your windshield is cracked or shattered.
+The State of Florida requires auto insurance carriers to repair or replace damaged windshields with zero deductible (essentially, for free) under Florida Statute 627.7288.
 If you opt out of this coverage, however, you will be responsible for the full cost to repair or replace your windshield.

 - Uninsured and Underinsured Motorist Coverage